3 Ways to simplify frontends with multiple microservices

 ></app-submit-buttons>

-• It needs customer$ and address$ to display the customer’s name and address in the header
+to display the customer’s name and address in the header - It needs

-• It needs address$ to get products$ to display a list of possible products
+to display a list of possible products - It needs

 // create-invoice-page.component.ts